When your rare illness is featured on House M.D.

 I do have anxiety about something happening causing me to not be able to access my 3,4 DAP that I take at least every six hours.
 My family knows where my 3,4 DAP is stored because it cannot be just ordered from a hospital pharmacy.
 I recently ordered a new medical ID bracelet called MyID that actually allows you to store all of your medical information that can be accessed from the web or QR code in an emergency situation.
 There is a long extensive list of meds that I cannot take due to what those meds can do to muscle reactions.
 Most providers have little to no knowledge of LEMS, so I need to make them aware, especially if I’m in the situation that I cannot communicate.

-Living with a rare disease that takes a doctor as skilled as House, MD to diagnose is not easy.
+Living with a rare disease that takes a doctor as skilled as House M.D. to diagnose is not easy.
 However, living with such a rare disease that is undiagnosed for years is much more difficult.
 When I met with Dr. Unia soon after my diagnosis of LEMS, I couldn’t stop expressing my gratitude to her for not giving up.
 For years there was no explanation for my confusing and progressive symptoms.
 I knew it wasn’t all in my head, but there were no answers as to why the symptoms were there.
 Finally having a specialist find the reason for your symptoms is as exciting as finding a map when you’ve been lost for years.
 There are many paths to choose, but at least you know where you are starting from.

 One year after my rare disease diagnosis and having treatments that work for me, I snapped this selfie on my way out the door to meet with the BDN to discuss my blog.
 Life couldn’t be sweeter.